The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 If a member dies before starting to draw a pension, the pension rights are said to be ‘uncrystallised’.
 If the death occurs when the pension is in payment or after part or all of the fund has been designated to a drawdown fund, the relevant portion becomes ‘crystallised’.

-Sums received from a pension scheme after death may be liable
+Sums received from a pension

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.